junhaols/AC-Activation-Prediction/README.md

 ## Contact

-For questions about the code or methodology, please open an issue or contact the authors.
+For questions about the code or methodology, please open an issue or contact the authors (junhaol@mail.bnu.edu.cn).